mojolicious/mojo.js/docs/README.md

 * [Cheatsheet](Cheatsheet.md)

-  An overview of the most commonly encountered [mojo.js](https://mojojs.org) objects.
+  An overview of the most commonly encountered [mojo.js](https://mojojs.org) classes and helpers.

 ### Spin-offs